arielBWong/Gaussian2line/README.md

 ![referenceline](https://github.com/arielBWong/Gaussian2line/blob/main/images/referencelines.png)

 (2) Inference process: A reference line is represented as follows. vT is assumed the same size as the give n-dimensional Gaussian process.
-What confused me is that if x is n dimension, y is *NOT* on the n-dimensional space.
-It is
+What confused me is that if x is n dimension, y is **NOT** on the n-dimensional space. y becomes an random variable.

 ![reference line presentation](https://github.com/arielBWong/Gaussian2line/blob/main/images/linereps.png)